A labyrinth of rooms, nooks, ropes and continuous exploration

 - Greely, Colorado

-Wes grew up playing in the woods of Northern California, attended Point Loma Nazarene University, and now lives with his wife and best friend, Emi, in Colorado.
-Check out Adventure Forest, the latest work by artist Wes Sam-Bruce at the Denver Children’s Museum.
+Wes grew up playing in the woods of Northern California, attended Point Loma Nazarene University, and now lives in Colorado.
+Check out Adventure Forest, the latest work by artist Wes Bruce at the Denver Children’s Museum.